nanocurrency/nano-docs/docs/integration-guides/block-confirmation-tracking.md

 ### Receiving notifications of confirmation

-The recommended method for receiving notifications is via WebSockets through the confirmation topic.
+The recommended method for receiving notifications is via WebSockets through the confirmation `topic`.
 This method involves sending a subscribe command to start receiving notifications every time a block is confirmed by the network.
-The Type filtering options on this topic allow subscribing to only a subset of confirmations, but due to uncertainty about how confirmation of a block will occur (through direct voting or as a dependent for example) it is recommended that the default subscription be used to accept notifications for all confirmation types.
+It is recommended that the `confirmation_type` filtering options are not used for this purpose, to make it less likely to miss a notification.

 **Setup process**